Mahogany: 18th century

 Another variety new to the market was Hispaniola mahogany, also called 'Spanish' and 'St Domingo' mahogany.
-This was the result of the 1766 Free Ports Act, which opened Kingston and other designated Jamaican ports to foreign vessels for the first time.
+This was the result of the Free Port Act 1766 (6 Geo.
+3. c.
+49), which opened Kingston and other designated Jamaican ports to foreign vessels for the first time.
 The object was primarily to encourage importations of cotton from French plantations in Saint Domingue, but quantities of high quality mahogany were also shipped.
 These were then forwarded to Britain, where they entered the market in the late 1760s.

 In terms of quantity, the most significant new addition to the mahogany trade was Honduras mahogany, also called 'baywood', after the Bay of Honduras.
 British settlers had been active in southern Yucatan since the beginning of the 18th century, despite the opposition of the Spanish, who claimed sovereignty over all of Central America.

 Their main occupation was cutting logwood, a dyewood in high demand in Europe.
 The center of their activity and the primary point of export was Belize.
 Under Article XVII of the Treaty of Paris (1763), British cutters were for the first time given the right to cut logwood in Yucatan unmolested, within agreed limits.
 Such was the enthusiasm of the cutters that within a few years the European market was glutted, and the price of logwood collapsed.

 However, the price of mahogany was still high after the war, and so the cutters turned to cutting mahogany.
 The first Honduras mahogany arrived in Kingston, Jamaica, in November 1763, and the first shipments arrived in Britain the following year.

 By the 1790s most of the viable stocks of mahogany in Jamaica had been cut, and the market was divided between two principal sources or types of mahogany.
 Honduras mahogany was relatively cheap, plentiful, but rarely of the best quality.
 Hispaniola (also called Spanish or Santo Domingo) mahogany was the wood of choice for high quality work.

 Data are lacking, but it is likely that the newly independent United States now received a good proportion of its mahogany from Cuba.
 In the last quarter of the 18th century France began to use mahogany more widely; they had ample supplies of high quality wood from Saint Domingue.
 The rest of Europe, where the wood was increasingly fashionable, obtained most of their wood from Britain.